loewymalkov/portfolio/README.md

 You can find the GitHub page at:

+## Known Bugs

+Some linked pages, namely "Animal Shelter", will not display optimally on smaller screens.

 ## Use

 To show potential employers as well as colleagues my programming and prior work/school experience.